29th-Day/CellularAutomata/.github/readme.md

 ## Documentation

-Documentation can be found on the [repository wiki page](https://github.com/29th-Day/CellularAutomata/wiki) and as comments on the respective functions.
+The doxygen documentation can be found on the [GitHub Page](https://29th-day.github.io/CellularAutomata/) and as comments on the respective functions.

 ## How it works